Art-of-WiFi/UniFi-API-browser/README.md

 ### UniFi OS support

-Support for UniFi OS-based controllers (for example the UniFi Dream Machine Pro) has been added with version 2.0.7.
+Support for UniFi OS-based controllers (for example, the UniFi Dream Machine Pro) has been added with version 2.0.7.
 When adding the details for a UniFi OS device to the `config/config.php` file, please make sure not to add a port suffix or trailing slashes to the URL.

 When using the UniFi API browser to connect to a Network Application on a UniFi OS-based gateway via the WAN interface, it is necessary to create a specific firewall rule to allow external access to port 443 on the gateway's local interface.
-For more information, please refer to the following blog post for further details.: https://artofwifi.net/2022/04/07/how-to-access-the-unifi-controller-by-wan-ip-or-hostname-on-a-udm-pro/
+For more information, please refer to the following blog post for further details: https://artofwifi.net/2022/04/07/how-to-access-the-unifi-controller-by-wan-ip-or-hostname-on-a-udm-pro/